10 Hard to Kill Hanging Plants That’ll Make Your Home Look Amazing

 8. Chinese Money Plant

-Chinese Money Hanging Plant
+Chinese Money Plant in a pot.

 A word to the wise, it prefers avoiding direct sunlight.